icybears/E-Learning-Platform-Web-Service/README.md

 ## Technical features

 * Layered Architecture
-* Implemented the Repository pattern for the DAL
+* Implemented the Repository pattern for the DAL with Hibernate
 * Includes Integration tests for the DAL
 * Authentification and authorization with JWT and Spring security
 * Secured service endpoints